-Best Valentine's Day Tech Gifts for Under $50
+Best Holiday Tech Gifts for Under $50

 The app store is limited to Amazon's, but you can download a ton of your favorites, like Netflix, Pinterest, Twitch, Skype, and more.

-The Amazon Fire tablet comes in blue, black, magenta, and tangerine.
+The Amazon Fire tablet comes in blue, black, red, and yellow

+If that's not enough, August includes playback controls on the right side of the headphones that will let you skip tracks, adjust volume, and play/pause your music, audiobooks, podcasts, or anything else!
+The buttons work great and are especially useful when you don't have easy access to your phone — like when it's cold outside and taking your gloves off would freeze your skin!

+Don't get me wrong, the August EP650 won't hold a candle to higher-end headphones from manufacturers like Bose or Sennheiser; however, for $45 you'll be hard-pressed to find another pair of headphones that offers such an excellent experience.

-Apple leather case for iPhone 7 or 7 Plus
+Apple leather case for iPhone 8, 8 Plus, or X

 Got an iPhone lover that needs a little something Apple-y?
-Check out the gorgeous leather case for iPhone 7 and iPhone 7 Plus from Apple.
+Check out the gorgeous leather case for iPhone 8, iPhone 8 Plus, and iPhone X from Apple.

 The textured leather is gorgeous and has a comfortable feel in-hand, and the case leaves all your ports open and easy to access.
 The inside is lined with microfiber to protect your phone from scratches, and the aluminum button covers match the finish on your case, while providing excellent tactile feedback.

-The leather case comes in seven colors that are sure to please.
+The leather case comes in nine colors that are sure to please and starts at $45.

+If you have any Apple Watch lovers on your list, the Nomad Pod is the perfect way to help them keep their watch charged on the go.
+The Pod is a portable battery that'll fully charge your Apple Watch three times.
+The top is made of anodized aluminum, so it can stand up to life on the road, where it belongs.
+Check it out for $33 on Nomad's site!

-iTunes gift card
+App Store and iTunes gift card

 If all else fails, you can't go wrong with the tried and true and never-thoughtless iTunes gift card.
 You can buy them from thousands of retailers in different denominations, and they take the hassle out of worrying if your gift is the right one or not.
 Some folks think gift cards are impersonal, but I think that they're the perfect way to make sure that the person you're buying for gets exactly what they want.

-Check 'em out at your local drugstore or grocery store!
+Check 'em out at your local drugstore or grocery store and even on Amazon!

 Any other suggestions?